DJPlaya/Kigen-AC-Redux/README.md

 Since i havent implemented an Updater yet (or renewed the old one), watch this Project on GitHub so you will be informed about Updates.

 ![How to watch](https://help.github.com/assets/images/help/notifications/watcher_picker.gif)

+If you want to help you can Contribute to the Project by submitting Code, Bugs, False-Positives, Wiki Entrys and Translations.